ctp-archive/data-journalism/README.md

 Uses the [Course-in-a-Box tool](https://course-in-a-box.p2pu.org) from P2PU for building and publishing online courses.

+## TODO

+[ ] Figure out a way to print the walkthrough only as an accompanying PDF.
+[ ] Specify what should be flipped vs. done with an instructor

 ## Making changes

 To make changes to the template itself, a good place to start is the [`_layouts`](/_layouts), [`_includes`](/_includes) and [`css`](/css) directories.
 These directories contain all the layout and style files used.

+See this [Boostrap 4 cheatsheet](https://hackerthemes.com/bootstrap-cheatsheet/) for a quick reference to classes that mostly work with the underlying Boostrap 4 template in use here.

 For custom style used with the CTP Archive project, use the [`css/p2pustrap-custom.scss`](/css/p2pustrap-custom.scss) file.